Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes (RRF 3.4 and later)

-* The C parameter is deprecated in RRF 3.4.0beta7 and later in favour of the K and E parameters, however existing M307 commands using C and A parameters will continue to work.
+* The C parameter is deprecated in RRF 3.4.0beta7 and later in favour of the K and E parameters, however existing M307 commands using C and/or A parameters will continue to work.
 * See notes on previous RRF 3.x tabs for all changes since RRF 2.x.

 #### RRF 3.3 and 3.2